dis-sg/dis-sg.github.io/_posts/2020-07-29-NDP-Logos-sorted-2.md

 The tradition of having a logo represent a National Day Parade (NDP) first began in 1998.
 Each logo has a complementary identity system which helps to brand parade paraphernalia and props.

 With NDP 2020, 23 logos have been created to celebrate Singapore's birthday.
-In the previous post, these 23 logos were <a href="https://dis-sg.github.io/NDP-Logos-sorted-1/" target="_blank">sorted by graphical elements</a>.
+Previously, we sorted these 23 logos by <a href="https://dis-sg.github.io/NDP-Logos-sorted-1/" target="_blank">graphical elements</a>.
 This time, the logos would be sorted according to colour schemes.

 <figure>
 <img src="https://i.imgur.com/Gpv6fGy.png" alt="ndp logos colour schemes summary">